ZenithVal/OSCLeash/README.md

 (Z_Positive - Z_Negative) * Leash_Stretch = Vertical  <br />
 (X_Positrive - Z_Negative) * Leash_Stretch = Horizontal

-Output Those two values back to VRC and boom, you're moving in the direction of the arrow based on how stretched the leash is.
-Theres's a bit more to it than this but that's the simple rundown.
+Output those two values back to VRC and boom, you're moving in the direction of the arrow based on how stretched the leash is.
+We use Leash_IsGrabbed as well to confirm it's actually being grabbed along with some other fancy stuff I don't really understand fully.

 ### Running the source:
 - Clone the github